Sewer line replacement frequency

 How do I know if my sewer line needs to be replaced?

-Signs your sewer line may need replacement include frequent clogs, slow drains, sewage backups, and unusual odors.
-A professional sewer line inspection can identify any issues.
+Signs that your sewer line may need replacement include slow drains, gurgling sounds, sewage odors, and frequent backups or clogs.

 Can I replace my sewer line myself?

-Sewer line replacement is generally best left to professional plumbers, as it requires specialized equipment and expertise to excavate, replace, and properly reconnect the line.
+Replacing a sewer line is generally not a DIY project and should be done by a professional plumber.
+Sewer line replacement requires specialized equipment and expertise to excavate, install, and properly reconnect the new line.

 Connect with certified professionals in your area